WRASSE FISHING - THE TERMINAL TACKLE

 This isn’t a ‘what you must buy’ post, but a post explaining simply what I use and what works for me.

-WEIGHT: I carry cone weights of 5g, 7g and 10g.
+WEIGHTS: I carry cone weights of 5g, 7g and 10g.
 I always use the lightest weight possible.
 The heavier the weight, the quicker it will drop through kelp and in-between boulders, which will increase the risk of snagging.
 I’ll only increase the weight to combat strong winds and big swells.

 HOOKS: I carry 4 sizes of hooks - 2, 1, 1/0 and 2/0.
 Obviously, match the hook size to the lure and I always squash the barbs, there is no need for barbed hooks in wrasse fishing.